bayes343/tsbase/lib/src/README.md

       new Person('Jack Doe', 45)
    ]);

-   // OR use the static "From" method to access Enumerable methods when working with standard arrays const sum = Enumerable.From([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]).Sum();
+   // OR use the static "From" method to access Queryable methods when working with standard arrays const sum = Queryable.From([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]).Sum();
-   const oldestPerson = Enumerable.From(people)
+   const oldestPerson = Queryable.From(people)
       .OrderBy(item => item.age)
       .Last();